Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 Using such accountability results as a diagnostic of student strengths and weaknesses to inform instruction is also problematic.
 Reports accompanying test results often include breakdowns of student performance within identified subcategories.
 While these might be indicators for instructional planning, they should be used cautiously.
 According to Popham (2006b), the limited number of questions used on tests that fall within particular categories cannot truly indicate if a student "(1) possesses a key cognitive skill, or (2) has mastered a particular body of knowledge" (p.
 90).

-These databases provide benchmarks, information about school performance, and No Child Left Behind:
+These databases provide benchmarks, information about school performance:

 Buy additional resources via CT4ME.